gis-ops/tutorials/postgres/postgrest-postgis-elevation-api.md

 ```

 This function `get_height` consumes a coordinate reference system specified (Geo-)JSON object which is named `Point` which in the first step is transformed into the same projection of the raster, namely `EPSG:3035`.
-Afterwards this point (`the_point`) is cross joined with the digital elevation model where they both intersect.
+Afterwards this point (`the_point`) is cross joined with the digital elevation model where they intersect.
 To retrieve the value at this given intersection of the raster it makes use of the function `ST_Value()` which is casted to a numeric and rounded to 2 decimals.

 Hit enter to store the function in the schema.
-That's it, go ahead an give it a shot.
+That's it, go ahead an give it a shot:

 ```sh
 curl -X POST \